owncloud/ownbuild/README.md

 # About
-This repository contains a helper script to mak it easier to setup a ownCloud build environment for ownCloud 2.7 and newer.
+This repository contains a helper script to mak it easier to setup a ownCloud build environment for ownCloud desktop client 2.7 and newer.

 # Required dependencies